CS 321: Software Engineering

 You will need a computer for this class with some modern operating system capable of running a Java compiler and some other misc. software.
 Remember that lab computers are also available on campus, see next section.

-The prerequisite for this course is CS 211 or its equivalent with a grade of C or better.
-I will assume "two semesters' worth" of programming experience and knowledge of Java.
+The prerequisites for this course are a grade of C or better in CS 310 and ENGH 302.
+I will assume "three semesters' worth" of programming experience and knowledge of Java.
 You should understand basic program design, coding, and debugging techniques.

 - An understanding of all phases of the software engineering lifecycle (requirements, design, implementation, testing, deployment, maintenance).